phoenixframework/phoenix/docs/ecto.md

 A couple files were generated with this task.
 First, we have a `user.ex` file, containing our Ecto schema with our schema definition of the fields we passed to the task.
 Next, a migration file was generated inside `priv/repo/migrations` which will create our database table that our schema maps to.

 With our files in place, let's follow the instructions and run our migration.
-If you forgot to run the `mix ecto.create` task after creating your application, do that now with `mix ecto.create`.
-Next run:
+If the repo hasn't been created yet, run the mix ecto.create task.
+Next we can run:

 ```console
 $ mix ecto.migrate